carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT1.rst

     return CompileLayer.findSymbol(MangledNameStream.str(), true);
   }

+  JITTargetAddress getSymbolAddress(const std::string Name) {
+    return cantFail(findSymbol(Name).getAddress());
+  }

   void removeModule(ModuleHandle H) {
-    CompileLayer.removeModuleSet(H);
+    cantFail(CompileLayer.removeModule(H));
   }

 Now that we can add code to our JIT, we need a way to find the symbols we've added to it.
-To do that we call the findSymbol method on our IRCompileLayer, but with a twist: We have to *mangle* the name of the symbol we're searching for first.
-The reason for this is that the ORC JIT components use mangled symbols internally the same way a static compiler and linker would, rather than using plain IR symbol names.
+To do that we call the findSymbol method on our CompileLayer, but with a twist: We have to *mangle* the name of the symbol we're searching for first.
+The ORC JIT components use mangled symbols internally the same way a static compiler and linker would, rather than using plain IR symbol names.
+This allows JIT'd code to interoperate easily with precompiled code in the application or shared libraries.
 The kind of mangling will depend on the DataLayout, which in turn depends on the target platform.
 To allow us to remain portable and search based on the un-mangled name, we just re-produce this mangling ourselves.

+Next we have a convenience function, getSymbolAddress, which returns the address of a given symbol.
+Like CompileLayer's addModule function, JITSymbol's getAddress function is allowed to fail [4]_, however we know that it will not in our simple example, so we wrap it in a call to cantFail.

 We now come to the last method in our JIT API: removeModule.
 This method is responsible for destructing the MemoryManager and SymbolResolver that were